 curl_multi_perform(3) is asynchronous.
 It will only execute as little as possible and then return back control to your program.
 It is designed to never block.
-If it returns CURLM_CALL_MULTI_PERFORM you better call it again soon, as that is a signal that it still has local data to send or remote data to receive.

 The best usage of this interface is when you do a select() on all possible file descriptors or sockets to know when to call libcurl again.
 This also makes it easy for you to wait and respond to actions on your own application's sockets/handles.
-You figure out what to select() for by using curl_multi_fdset(3), that fills in a set of fd set variables for you with the particular file descriptors libcurl uses for the moment.
+You figure out what to select() for by using curl_multi_fdset(3), that fills in a set of fd_set variables for you with the particular file descriptors libcurl uses for the moment.

-When you then call select(), it'll return when one of the file handles signal action and you then call $curl_multi_perform(3)$ to allow libcurl to do what it wants to do.
-Take note that libcurl does also feature some time-out code so we advise you to never use very long timeouts on select() before you call $curl_multi_perform(3)$, which thus should be called unconditionally every now and then even if none of its file descriptors have signaled ready.
-Another precaution you should use: always call $curl_multi_fdset(3)$ immediately before the select() call since the current set of file descriptors may change when calling a curl function.
+When you then call select(), it'll return when one of the file handles signal action and you then call curl_multi_perform(3) to allow libcurl to do what it wants to do.
+Take note that libcurl does also feature some time-out code so we advise you to never use very long timeouts on select() before you call curl_multi_perform(3), which thus should be called unconditionally every now and then even if none of its file descriptors have signaled ready.
+Another precaution you should use: always call curl_multi_fdset(3) immediately before the select() call since the current set of file descriptors may change when calling a curl function.

-If you want to stop the transfer of one of the easy handles in the stack, you can use curl_multi_remove_handle(3) to remove individual easy handles.
-Remember that easy handles should be curl_easy_cleanup(3)ed.
+If you want to stop the transfer of one of the easy handles in the stack, you can use $curl_multi_remove_han-dle(3)$ to remove individual easy handles.
+Remember that easy handles should be $curl_easy_cleanup(3)$ ed.